 Explore the LabA curated, invitation-based network of operators, founders, investors, and policymakers solving similar challenges across different markets.
 Not a community a working network.

-Join the NetworkBacking private sector companies positioned at the intersection of government economic diversification priorities and private sector innovation in emerging and overlooked markets.
+Join the NetworkA forthcoming fund backing private sector companies at the intersection of government economic diversification and private sector innovation.
+Details available on request.

 Our thesis is simple: when a government commits capital to transforming its economic base, private sector companies aligned with that transformation have structural tailwinds most investors ignore.
 We invest with conviction in the markets we understand from the inside.